citrix/terraform-provider-citrix/docs/resources/application.md

 ### Required

-- `delivery_groups` (List of String) The delivery group id's to which the application should be added.
+- `delivery_groups` (Set of String) The delivery group IDs to which the application should be added.
 - `installed_app_properties` (Attributes) The install application properties. (see [below for nested schema](#nestedatt--installed_app_properties))
 - `name` (String) Name of the application.
 - `published_name` (String) A display name for the application that is shown to users.